UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Related Work

-There have been multiple attempts to explore the performance of contextual models in the biomedical domain.
-BioBERT is a BERT-based model which was pretrained on both general (BooksCorpus and English Wikipedia) and biomedical corpora (PubMed abstracts and PubMed Central full-text articles) \cite{10.1093/bioinformatics/btz682}.
-The authors demonstrated that incorporating biomedical corpora in the pre-training process does indeed improve the performance of the model in down-stream biomedical tasks.
-This is likely due to the fact that medical corpora can contain expressions and terms that are not usually found in a general domain corpus \cite{10.1093/bioinformatics/btx228}.

-In addition, \cite{Zhu2018ClinicalCE} and \cite{Siarticle} trained a ELMo and BERT language models, respectively, on clinical text in order to improve their performance on the i2b2 2010 \cite{2010article} and 2012 \cite{2012article} tasks.
-Finally in \cite{alsentzer-etal-2019-publicly}, the authors built and released Bio\_ClinicalBERT by further pre-training BioBERT on clinical text of the MIMIC-III v1.4 database \cite{mimiciii}.
-They showed that the usage of clinical specific contextual embeddings can be beneficial for the performance of a model on different clinical NLP down-stream tasks (e.g entity recognition tasks).
+Furthermore, there have been multiple attempts to improve the performance of contextual models in the biomedical domain.
+BioBERT is a BERT-based model which was pre-trained on both general (BooksCorpus and English Wikipedia) and biomedical corpora (PubMed abstracts and PubMed Central full-text articles) \citep{10.1093/bioinformatics/btz682}.
+The authors demonstrate that incorporating biomedical corpora in the pre-training process improves the performance of the model in downstream biomedical tasks.
+This is likely because medical corpora contains terms that are not usually found in a general domain corpus \citep{10.1093/bioinformatics/btx228}.
+Finally, Bio\_ClinicalBERT \citep{alsentzer-etal-2019-publicly} further pre-trains BioBERT on clinical text from the MIMIC-III v1.4 database \citep{mimiciii}.
+It is shown that the usage of clinical specific contextual embeddings can be beneficial for the performance of a model on different clinical NLP down-stream tasks.